Lawyers for Lawyers monitored first hearing in trial of Berrak Çağlar

 From 30 March to 2 April 2022, Lawyers for Lawyers visited Turkey for a trial monitoring mission.
 The aim of the mission was to attend the first hearing in the trial against lawyer Berrak Çağlar.

 Berrak Çağlar is a member of the ÇHD (Progressive Lawyers Association).
 She is accused of being a member of an armed terrorist organization, the Revolutionary People’s Liberation Party/Front (DHKP/C), under articles 53, 58 (9), 63 and 314 (2) of the Turkish Criminal Code and article 5 (1) of Turkey’s Anti-Terrorism Law no. 3713.
-If found guilty, Berrak Çaglar could be sentenced to imprisonment for a term of five to ten years.
+If found guilty, Berrak Çaglar could be sentenced to imprisonment for a term of 7.5 to 10 years.

 The court hearing